top of page

 For the apostates let there be no hope . . .
 Let the nozerim ["Nazarenes," believers in Jesus of Nazareth; see Acts 24:5] and the minim [Jewish heretics] be destroyed in a moment.
 And let them be blotted out of the Book of Life and not be inscribed together with the righteous.
 Blessed are you, LORD, who humbles the arrogant.

-Jesus called these leaders the "synagogue of Satan" because of their violent and bitter hatred of his followers in the Smyrnaean church.
-Do not read this as an antisemitic slur because this was an in-house criticism of Jews by Jews.
-Furthermore, the Essenes—the ascetic Jewish community who lived at Qumran and wrote the Dead Sea Scrolls—also labeled corrupt leaders as the "synagogue of Beliar," another name for Satan (1QH 2:22; cf. 2 Cor.
+Jesus called these leaders the "synagogue of Satan" because of their violent and bitter opposition to his followers in the Smyrnaean church.
+We should not read this statement as an antisemitic insult but as an internal critique—Jews addressing other Jews within the same religious context.
+Likewise, the Essenes, the ascetic Jewish community at Qumran who produced the Dead Sea Scrolls, used similar language when they condemned corrupt leaders as the "synagogue of Beliar," another name for Satan (1QH 2:22; cf. 2 Cor.
 6:15).
-Jesus warned the church that the Romans would imprison them for ten days, a numerical symbol of obedience to God (e.g., Ten Commandments, ten-percent tithe).
-For their endurance, Jesus promised the crown of life to outlast the laurel wreaths earned by Olympic athletes.

 Jan Mehlich